ThatBlokeCalledJay/command-center/README.md

-# command-center
+# Command-Center
-A fun project allowing multiple clients to register on a central hub and send messages to each other.
+A fun project allowing multiple clients to register on a central hub and send messages to each other via the hub.

 # Hub:
 The hub is written in C# and uses WebSockets as it's primary method of communation.